cactusdanny/CBR-PNK-CSB-Template/cbr-pnk/README.md

 Step 1: Install "Custom System Builder" and create a game using it as the System.

-Step 2: Copy and paste the whole folder for this project (CBS-templates) into whatever folder you have designated for Foundry's User Data.
+Step 2: Copy and paste the whole folder for this project (CBR-PNK-CSB-Template) into whatever folder you have designated for Foundry's User Data.

 Step 3: Login to the game as the Gamemaster.